Everybody loves creamy chicken dishes, and this creamy champagne chicken is no exception.

 - Some chicken bouillon powders are much stronger and saltier than others.

-Usually they work on 1 tbsp to 2 cups of water.
+Usually they work on 1 tablespoon to 2 cups of water.

-If yours if a very strong one (1 tsp for 2 cups of water) then only use 1/2 tsp.
+If yours if a very strong one (1 teaspoon for 2 cups of water) then only use 1 tsp.

 - Check your cornstarch, some cornstarches aren't certified gluten free.